SoftED: Metrics for Soft Evaluation of Time Series Event Detection

-\paragraph{Experiment 3} Once analyzed the incorporated temporal tolerance and its effects in the ranking of detection methods, the third experiment encompasses a sensitivity analysis to answer the question of how SoftED is affected by different levels of temporal tolerance.
+Once the temporal tolerance and its effects in the ranking of detectors are, a complementary analysis can be performed to answer whether the definition of different levels of temporal tolerance affects the computation of the proposed metrics and to what extent.
+For that, one may conduct a sensitivity analysis by comparing the proposed metrics using different levels of temporal tolerance.
 The temporal tolerance level of SoftED metrics is given by the $k$ constant set to $30$, $45$, and $60$, besides the minimum value of $15$ as in the previous experiments.
-Figure \ref{fig:exp13} presents the average difference between SoftED and hard Precision and Recall metrics given the different levels of temporal tolerance for each dataset.
-Overall, as temporal tolerance increases, more $TP$s were considered, and metrics increased in value, which means the detection methods were more tolerantly evaluated.
+Figure \ref{fig_exp13} presents the average difference between SoftED and hard Precision and Recall metrics given the different levels of temporal tolerance for each dataset.
+As temporal tolerance increases, more $TP$s were considered, and metrics increased in value, which means the detectors were more tolerantly evaluated.
 In particular, higher levels of temporal tolerance lead to a decrease in the number of $FN$s, which most directly affected Recall values.

-\paragraph{Experiment 4} The last quantitative experiment aims to answer the following question: whether there is a difference between the temporal tolerance incorporated by SoftED and the tolerance incorporated by NAB score anomaly windows.
-For that, we measured the number of times the NAB F1 metrics, derived from the NAB scoring algorithm, considered more $TP$s than hard F1 metrics while evaluating detection methods.
-This measure is compared against the tolerance incorporated by SoftED metrics presented in Experiment 1 (Figure \ref{fig:exp11_1}).
+A final complementary experiment also aims to answer whether the temporal tolerance incorporated by the proposed metrics differs from that incorporated by NAB score anomaly windows.
+For that, we measured the number of times the NAB F1 metrics, derived from the NAB scoring algorithm, considered more $TP$s than hard F1 metrics while evaluating detectors.
+This measure is compared against the tolerance incorporated by SoftED metrics presented in Experiment 1 (Figure \ref{fig_exp11_1}).
 For datasets 3W, NAB, and Yahoo, NAB increased the incorporated tolerance at 42\%, 40\%, and 39\%, respectively.
 Whereas, for the NMR dataset, the percentage of incorporated tolerance decreased by 6\%.